milson-antonio/milson-antonio/README.md

 <h2>👋 Hey!
 I'm Milson.</h2>

 I'm a passionate backend developer with 5+ years of experience working mostly with Java and the Spring ecosystem.
-I love building scalable APIs, working with microservices, and diving into system architecture.

 🎓 I hold a Bachelor's degree in Computer Science from [FURB](https://furb.br) (Brazil) and a Master’s in Computer Engineering with a focus on IoT from [UJA](https://ujaen.es) (Spain).